 2. Bleeding of Concrete

 The main reason factor that causes the bleeding in concrete is the water-cement ratio.
 A greater water-cement ratio leads to excessive bleeding.
-The type of cement used and fineness of aggregate particle is used to determining the bleeding rate.
+The type of cement used and the fineness of aggregate particle is used to determine the bleeding rate.
 As a lesser fine in concrete, more bleeding will occur.

 2. After Hardening of Concrete

 Cracking after concrete gets hardened is a major defect of concrete.
 A crack in concrete is a fine linear fracture that extends partly or completely through the member.
 The major reason behind crack production is tensile stress developed in concrete members. if concrete cracks after hardening are signs of bad concrete.

 Tensile stresses are resisted by the concrete and reinforcement until the level of the tensile stresses exceeds the tensile capacity (modulus of rupture) of the concrete.
 After this resisting capacity, the concrete cracks and the tensile force are transferred completely to the steel reinforcement.